-As Investment Manager we remain highly engaged with the management teams within the portfolio, sharing insight and best practice to help them manage both risk and spot opportunities in a quickly changing environment.
-We have continued to invest in our portfolio and in-house talent teams, which alongside our extensive network of earlier stage, high growth company experts, ensure we are well positioned to help the companies we invest in to navigate the challenges they face, whilst also continuing to develop and
+As Investment Manager we remain highly engaged with the management teams within the portfolio, sharing insight and best practice to help them manage risk and spot opportunities in a quickly changing environment.
+We have continued to invest in our portfolio and in-house talent teams, alongside our extensive network of earlier stage, high growth company experts.
+This will ensure we are well positioned to help the companies that the Company invests in to navigate the challenges they face whilst also continuing to develop and scale.